rob-webaverse/ethereum-backend/README.md

 ### Doesn't Re-compile automatically

-The application won't hot reload itself automatically if there is any changes to any file.
-You have re-run application to effect new changes.
+The application won't hot reload itself automatically if changes are made to any files while it's running.
+You have to re-run the application to reflect those changes.

 ```bash